HappyNiel/neo-competitor-area/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d535884df70fe2d32c2f/maintainability)](https://codeclimate.com/github/HappyNiel/neo-competitor-area/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/d535884df70fe2d32c2f/test_coverage)](https://codeclimate.com/github/HappyNiel/neo-competitor-area/test_coverage)

-The NEO Competitor Area is the team management system for the NEO Endurance Series league.
+The NEO Competitor Area is the team management system for the NEO Endurance league.
 With this platform team are able to register their team and entries.
 The organisation can manage the grid and teams.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.